- Be there for the whole event.

 - For example, you can't use terms like"Beer Garden," "Wine and Cheese," etc.

-- See section 8.8.3 of the Special Occasion License Policy Manual for more detail.
+- See "Advertising" section of the Special Event Permit Terms & Conditions for more detail.

 - The RCMP will determine the amount of alcohol you can purchase.